Michal Tučný

 Michal Tučný (11 January 1947 – 10 March 1995) was a Czech singer and songwriter.
 He is considered one of the most popular Czech country singers and he is regarded as a legend of the Czech country music (he was often referred to as the king of the genre).
+His music remains popular in Czechia years after his death.

 Biography

 Michal Tučný was born in Prague, Czechoslovakia, in 1947.
 He played piano as a child.
 In 1965, he passed the matura exam at a business school.
 By profession, he was a qualified shopkeeper (which he mentions in several of his songs).
 His whole life he was a devote fan of SK Slavia Prague.
 He began his musical career at the age of 14 in Dixieland.
-In 1967, he participated in the first festival of the Czech Country Music.
-He played with many different bands, including "Rangers".
+In 1967, he participated in the first Czech country music festival.
+At his beginnings, he played and sang with several bands, including "Rangers".
 In 1969, he became a soloist of the group "Greenhorns".
-In 1974, he joined the group "Fešáci", and in 1980, he created his own band "Tučňáci" (meaning "Penguins", but relating to his surname).

-The cause of his death was liver cancer.
-He is buried in Hoštice in the South Bohemian Region; the town square there bears his name.
-His grave is marked by a stone in the shape of a cowboy hat.